 Wow, a C. I thought I might get a B, or perhaps even a B plus.
 I did build one fire by myself.

 “Is there any way to bump my grade up to a C plus?”
 I would be willing to learn a new camping skill, I’d even try wielding his axe, but I wasn’t going to share any of my latrine highlights to bolster my grade.
 I would forego those extra credit points.
 They were far more personal than my earlier proposition.

 He pondered silently and then provided me an option for improvement.
 “Tell me about the guy you left behind when you moved to Wyoming, the one with whom you ‘parted ways.’”

 I was shocked by his request.
 First, this in no way related to camping, upon which I was playfully being graded.
 Second, I did not want my history on review this weekend, because if it were, I’d be shocked to earn a C. Third, why did he want to know about Jason?
 I certainly did not plan to discuss him now, or at any time in the future.
-Fourth, this marked the second time he inquired about my dating history – a topic I had purposefully avoided asking him as well.
+Fourth, this marked the second time he inquired about my dating history – a topic about which I purposefully avoided asking him as well.

 Perhaps my own analysis of his intent and my appropriate response mirrors the same thought process that goes on in his mind when he allows long pauses between responses.
 I desperately wanted to continue to avoid this subject, but how to distract his attention challenged me.
 His knack to return to topics after extended lapses of time bewildered me, but I did have an idea, and a truthful one at that.

 “It wasn’t a guy.
 It was a girl.”

 I watched his face for his reaction, and he raised an eyebrow, which may have been his one facial feature that went unnoticed until now.
 My detour’s desired effect distracted him enough and I provided no misinformation.